PanosGriziotis/Unibot/README.md

-# Unibot: Building A Virtual Assistant for College Students with Rasa
+# Unibot: Building a Virtual Assistant for College Students with Rasa

 Unibot is a task-oriented dialogue system that helps Greek speaking college students with requests related to a course of their interest.
 It is designed to fulfill different requests based on the type of information a student desires to retrieve about a specific course of their semester.